-We use thinner plywood on the backs of the hutches for a few reasons:
+We use thinner plywood on the backs and floors of the hutches for a few reasons:

 - The back part of hutches are the most underused part of the hutch; pets don't come into contact with the back walls.
 Sometimes pets can urinate up the walls but is usually a behavioural issue and can be addressed separately.

 - The great majority of customers site their hutch up against a wall, fence or out-building.
 Because of this hutch back panels are sheltered from the harsh weather and need very little in the way of protection.

 - The overhang of the roof at the back is enough to clear running rainwater down from the top without coming into contact with the back panel.

 Using Thicker Ply or A Solid Wood

 We could, of course, use thicker plywood or indeed a solid wood equivalent for the back panels.
 One reason we don't is that this would add unnecessary weight to an already heavy delivery parcel increasing the chance of damage if the boxes were to be dropped.

 There also would be an increase in cost, which would reflect on the retail price and for the amount of wear and tear the back panels see, an increase of thickness, weight and price has proven not to be warranted.

 Safety Concerns & Correct Siting of Your Hutch

 If possible, we recommend always placing your hutch up against a wall or structure.
 Because hutches are open at the front they can if strong winds permit catch your hutch and blow them over, even lower down single tired hutches.